osrf/gazebo_user_guide/src/started_models_database.md

 1. GAZEBO_MODEL_DATABASE_URI

-    This is a URI that points to a model database.
+    This is a URI that points to an online model database.
 The default value is `http://gazebosim.org/models`
 1. GAZEBO_MODEL_PATH

-    This is a colon-separated list of paths that Gazebo should search for databases.
+    This is a colon-separated list of local paths that Gazebo should search for databases.
 Each path should point to the directory that contains the database config.
+These paths take precedence over the online URI database.